 And as we let our own light shine,

 We unconsciously give other people permission to do the same.

 – Marianne Williamson’s book A Return to Love

-The meticulous traits that make pastry chefs masters at their craft, are also what transform average designers into exceptional ones.
-MIC is lucky to get both with its newest graphic designer, Nannette Gonzalez.
-Nan reports directly to the Associate Creative Director and works closely with writers, fellow designers, the accounts team, and Creative Director to concept and develop strong design solutions that meet clients’ marketing objectives.
+The meticulous traits that make pastry chefs masters at their craft are also what make exceptional creative directors.
+MIC is lucky to get both with its newest Associate Creative Director, Nannette Gonzalez.
+Nan leads the creative charge on The Villages Health account, working closely with writers, designers, and the accounts team to concept and develop strong creative solutions that meet clients’ marketing objectives.
 Prior to MIC she held graphic design position in various companies, worked as a pastry chef at two yacht clubs, and was an owner/marketing specialist for her family’s business.
 Nan holds a BA in Graphic Design with a focus on Motion Graphics from California State University, Northridge.
-In her free time, Nan naturally can be found in the kitchen, baking up sublime pastries like crepe cakes, sandwich cakes, cinnamon rolls, flan, and her favorite: peanut butter-butter cream frosting, Born in Puerto Rico and raised in Orlando, she hopes to one day become a Food Critic.
+In her free time, Nan naturally can be found in the kitchen, baking up sublime pastries like crepe cakes, sandwich cakes, cinnamon rolls, flan, and her favorite: peanut butter-butter cream frosting.
+Born in Puerto Rico and raised in Orlando, she hopes to one day become a food critic.